MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 You can also find some shortcuts for the Server Configuration Tool, Ant, and mfpadm program in the **shortcuts** folder.

 ## Installing by using XML response files - silent installation
-If you want to install IBM MobileFirst Application Center with IBM® Installation Manager in command line, you need to provide a large list of arguments.
+If you want to install IBM MobileFirst Application Center with IBM  Installation Manager in command line, you need to provide a large list of arguments.
 In this case, use the XML response files to provide these arguments.

 Silent installations are defined by an XML file that is called a response file.
 This file contains the necessary data to complete installation operations silently.
 Silent installations are started from the command line or a batch file.